-In the template development of a website content management system, we often encounter situations where we need to repeatedly write the same or similar code snippets to display specific types of content.For example, each article card in the blog article list, each product feature item on the product detail page, although their content is different, their structure and style are highly similar.If you copy and paste these codes manually every time, it is not only inefficient but also, once a modification is needed, it has to be repeated in multiple places, which is prone to errors.
+In the development of website content management system templates, we often encounter situations where we need to repeatedly write the same or similar code snippets to display specific types of content.For example, each article card in the blog article list, each product feature item on the product detail page, although their content is different, their structure and style are highly similar.If you have to copy and paste this code manually every time, it is not only inefficient but also, once you need to make modifications, you have to repeat the labor in multiple places, which is very prone to errors.

-AnQiCMS as an efficient content management system, its template engine supports powerful syntax similar to Django, and one very practical feature is the "macro function" (macroThe macro function can help us effectively reuse these commonly used content display code snippets, making the template code more concise, readable, and maintainable.
+AnQiCMS (AnQiCMS) is an efficient content management system with a template engine that supports powerful syntax similar to Django, one very practical feature being the "macro function" (macro)。Macros can help us effectively reuse these commonly used content display code snippets, making template code more concise, readable, and maintainable.

 What is the template macro function?

-We can understand template macro functions as functions in programming languages.It is a predefined, reusable code block that accepts parameters and renders different content based on these parameters.Define macro functions in the template, the core purpose of which is to encapsulate those frequently occurring, structurally similar code snippets, avoid redundancy, and improve the efficiency and consistency of content display in template development.
+We can understand template macro functions as functions in programming languages.It is a predefined, reusable code block that can accept parameters and render different content based on these parameters.In a template, defining macro functions is primarily to encapsulate those frequently occurring, structurally similar code snippets, avoid redundancy, and improve the efficiency and consistency of template development and content display.

 How to define a simple macro function?